 Want an indoor experience?
 Paddle down to the indoor estuary ed-venture below.

-Take a leisurely paddle in a safe, stable double-seater kayak with a UW-Extension environmental educator to explore the sheltered Fish Creek Estuary approximately 1/4 mile east of the Northern Great Lakes Visitor Center in Ashland, WI.
+Take a leisurely paddle in a safe, stable double-seater kayak with a UW-Extension environmental educator to explore the sheltered Fish Creek Estuary located approximately 1/4 mile east of the Northern Great Lakes Visitor Center in Ashland, WI.

-A side trip to the Whittlesey Creek Estuary and National Wildlife Refuge is optional depending on wind and water conditions

 Trips can be customized to meet special interests such as history/culture, birding, water science, and botany.
+A side trip to the Whittlesey Creek Estuary and National Wildlife Refuge is optional depending on wind and water conditions.

-Consult the Paddle the Pearls Pre-Trip Fact Sheet for more details.
+Consult the Paddle the Pearls Program Pre-Trip Fact Sheet for more details.
 A full trip planning packet will be sent upon program registration.
 Contact Cathy Techtmann-UW Extension Environmental Outreach Specialist at 715.561.2695 or firstname.lastname@example.org for more information and reservations.Duration: 2.5 hours.
 Cost: $10.00 person.
 For ages 12 years and above.
 Double seater kayaks, pdf’s, paddles, and instruction provided.
 No experience needed.
 Minimum group size= 6 people.
-Maximum group size= 14 people.
+Maximum group size= 18 people.
 Available June-September.
 Limited availability.
 Interested in using our Fish Creek Estuary ed-venture curriculum?
 We are happy to share.
 Just click here to find it in our environmental education curriculum toolbox.

 INDOOR ESTUARY ED-VENTURES

-This video was produced by Cathy Techtmann, directed by Tom Notten and Brent Nottbaum – UW-Superior, and features Native American flute music by Frank Montano.
+Video produced by Cathy Techtmann, directed by Tom Notten and Brent Nottbaum – UW-Superior, and features Native American flute music by Frank Montano.